 Suggested Change:

 The device key assignment mechanism specified in this standard is based on a binary key structure, called a key tree.
 A key tree is a binary tree in depth d, where d is a system constant.
 A command center, at its initialization period, shall generate a group management tree whose depth is less than 256.
 The root of the key tree is called a level 0 node.
+A node is a logical entity in a binary tree for which each leaf node represents a potential recipient of either a group addressed command or a group manipulation command.
+Each recipient is a device which can be a MN or a PoS.
 At level k, there are 2k nodes, 0≤ k≤d.
 Each level k node can be represented as a k-bit string.
 The string is called the index of the node.
 For example, when d > 1, the level 2 nodes are represented by the indices 00, 01, 11, 10.
 Each node is assigned to a key, called a node key and identified by the Node Index.
 For example, the node keys assigned to level 2 nodes are denoted as k<00>, k<01>, k<10>, k<11>.